rapid7/metasploit-framework/documentation/modules/auxiliary/gather/vmware_vcenter_vmdir_ldap.md

 ### Dump

-Dump all LDAP data from the target.
+Dump all LDAP data from the vCenter Server.

 ## Options